CBD for Labrador Retrievers: Joint Health & Beyond

 A 2016 study published in Cell Metabolism identified a genetic mutation (POMC gene deletion) specific to Labrador Retrievers that affects satiety signaling.
 In plain language: many Labs are genetically programmed to feel hungry all the time.
 This mutation is present in approximately one in four Labs and is a key driver of the breed’s high obesity rate.

 Excess weight places additional stress on joints, accelerates the progression of osteoarthritis, and increases systemic inflammation.
-For Labs with joint disease, maintaining a healthy weight is arguably the single most impactful intervention, and it is one that CBD may support through metabolic and appetite-related pathways.
+For Labs with joint disease, maintaining a healthy weight is arguably the single most impactful intervention.

 Anxiety and Behavioral Issues